Disneyland… Knotts Berry Farm… South Coast Plaza?

 South Coast Plaza is more than welcoming to shoppers coming in from overseas.
 There are translator services for 40 languages, ranging from Albanian to Tagalog and a Travelex Worldwide Money conversion service.
 Many stores accept Union Pay credit cards.

-Stroller and wheelchairs are available for rental.
+Strollers and wheelchairs are available for rental.

 Sensory warning: South Coast Plaza can be overwhelming due to high crowds and bright colors.
 If you’re traveling with someone who doesn’t tolerate these things, you might want to take breaks in one of the many green spaces available.
 The California Scenario is a wonderfully calming space.